laravel/nova-docs/4.0/installation.md

 ### Customizing Nova's Initial Path

 When visiting Nova, the `Main` dashboard is typically loaded by default.
 However, you are free to define a different initial path that should be loaded using Nova's `initialPath` method.
-Typically, this method may be invoked from the `register` method of your application's `App\Providers\NovaServiceProvider`:
+Typically, this method may be invoked from the `register` method of your application's `App\Providers\NovaServiceProvider` service provider:

 ```php
 use Laravel\Nova\Nova;